 IMAGINE… THE MURRAY INNOVATION CENTER

-Since MPCS moved to its current location 16 years ago, the high school has experienced tremendous growth in enrollment (138 in 2003, 450 in 2019), all while housed primarily in Dozier Hall, which was designed to accommodate just 250 students.
+Since MPCS moved to its current location 16 years ago, the high school has experienced tremendous growth in enrollment (138 students in 2003, 450 in 2019), all while housed primarily in Dozier Hall, which was designed to accommodate just 250 students.
 The space demands created by increased enrollment and a shifting curricular emphasis urgently requires a state-of-the-art innovation center addition, providing needed facilities for bright, committed, and God-honoring students.
 This center will provide the necessary environment to academically prepare our young servant-leaders.
-It is scheduled to break ground in the summer of 2020.
-More information and updated design renderings are coming soon!

 Young people grow into Christ-following adults with extraordinary intentionality.
 When acquisition of knowledge and biblical principles are intertwined in every aspect of a child’s development, young learners become grounded, confident, and mature Christian adults who understand joy-filled purpose and calling.
 That is why MPCS exists and why an MPCS education is so profoundly meaningful – for college, life, and eternity.

 Moreso, innovative approaches to learning coupled with steadfast traditional techniques gives all types of learners access to tangible information.
 The Murray Innovation Center will open doors to so many more possibilities for innovative learning than ever before.
 As we turn our focus to the construction of the high school expansion, Dozier Hall renovations, and the completion of the overall campaign goal of $31.7 million, our prayer continues to be that we are faithful stewards of the Lords' blessings to forever benefit the students of MPCS.
 Thank you for playing a part in imagining tomorrow!